jcutler/Missing-E/README.md

 ###Note for Developers

+The Firefox version of **Missing e** is built using the command-line [Mozilla Add-On SDK](https://addons.mozilla.org/en-US/developers/builder), which can be obtained [here](https://addons.mozilla.org/en-US/developers/builder).

 The **Missing e** code has been reorganized as of version 2.3.0 so that most of the extension is platform-agnostic.

 As such, I have included a [`setenvironment.sh`](https://github.com/jcutler/Missing-E/blob/master/setenvironment.sh) script that sets up Windows junctions and hard links so that shared folders and files can be added to all platform builds.
-This script was written for MINGW32 on a system with the Microsoft `junction` utility (which you can [get here](http://technet.microsoft.com/en-us/sysinternals/bb896768)).
+This script was written for MINGW32 on a system with the Microsoft [`junction`](http://technet.microsoft.com/en-us/sysinternals/bb896768) utility (which you can [get here](http://technet.microsoft.com/en-us/sysinternals/bb896768)).
 On a *nix/OSX filesystem, you can simply replace all the `junction` and `fsutil hardlink` commands with `ln -s` to create symbolic links.